 She was brilliant, possibly even more so than her mother had been.
 Her writing showed intelligence, wit, and a wisdom far beyond her years.
 Blaise always wondered why she wasn’t in Ravenclaw.
 When she began the year, her wandwork was better than any of her peers.
 She moved up the ranks of wand magic very quickly.
 Blaise would openly admit to anyone that Rose Weasley was his favorite student.
 He also knew he wasn't the only one willing to do so.

 At the end of October, Rose began to have problems with her wandwork.
-She couldn’t produce Charms or Defense spells.
+She couldn’t produce Transfiguration or Defense spells.
 As it stood, she couldn’t do anything at all with her wand.
-Her writing was as amazing, her Astronomy and Arithmancy grades were stellar, but she had become a Squib in a matter of weeks.
-Rose was a very bright, bouncy girl, but it was obvious that this bothered her to know end.
-Frankly, Blaise thought she ought to be more concerned.
+She had become a Squib in a matter of weeks.
+Rose was a very bright, bouncy girl, but it was obvious that this bothered her to no end.

-He stood up from the chair and walked out of his office, away from its fruitlessness.
+He stood up and walked out of his office, away from the spinny chair and its fruitlessness.
 He was going to pay his mentor a visit.

 Ω Ω Ω Ω Ω